 We’ve consistently grown gold production with an eye on managing costs that have accelerating cash flow and earnings for our shareholders.
 And our employees love the opportunities provided in a dynamic environment that encourages innovation.

 In a few short years, we have grown to take our place amongst the world’s largest gold producers.
-Our growth profile is exceptional, with an expected 70% increase in gold production in the next five years.
+Our growth profile is exceptional, with an expected 50% increase in gold production over the next two years.

 Low Cost Production

-In 2012, we produced 2.4 million ounces of gold at a total cash cost of approximately $300 per ounce on a by-product basis.
-These low cash costs are expected to continue over time as new, low-cost mines come online.
+In 2013, we produced 2.67 million ounces of gold at an all-in sustaining cost of approximately $1,031 per ounce.
+These costs are expected to decrease as new, low-cost mines come online.
+For 2014, the all-in sustaining costs are expected to be between $950 and $1,000 per gold ounce.

 Our asset portfolio is located in politically stable, low-risk jurisdictions in the Americas.
 We conduct business in a socially and environmentally responsible manner, and we share the benefits of our operations with local communities and authorities to ensure that we are welcomed wherever we operate.